 And of course, there is the ever-changing view that water provides.
 It’s like hanging a new painting right outside your front door every day.

-Great news!
-A property has come to market that is literally a 4-minute walk from Lake Ontario and the amenities that can be found right there along the shore: Sunnyside Beach, Sir Casimir Gzowski Dog Park, Sunnyside Boardwalk, Martin Godman Trail!
-Check out this Townhouse With Roof Terrace On The Queensway, NOW SOLD!
+Here’s another property we sold that was a 4-minute walk from Lake Ontario and the amenities that can be found right there along the shore: Sunnyside Beach, Sir Casimir Gzowski Dog Park, Sunnyside Boardwalk, Martin Godman Trail!
+Check out this Townhouse With Roof Terrace On The Queensway.

 If you enjoyed this blog and you’re interested in Toronto’s Harbourfront and Lake Ontario shoreline, you might also like the following Urbaneer.com blogs: